-All students in the research-based M.Sc. and in the Ph.D. program who are within their expected completion time are guaranteed a minimum of full tuition plus $12,000 per year, provided the student meets normal progression requirements and maintains a 78% average or higher.
-Canadian students in the course-based M.Sc. are not funded; international students are eligible for a fee waiver to reduce their tuition to the level of a Canadian student but are not otherwise funded.
+All students in the Ph.D. program who are within their expected completion time are guaranteed a minimum of full tuition (domestic or international) plus $12,000 per year, provided the student meets normal progression requirements and maintains a 78% average or higher.
+All students in the research-based M.Sc. program who are within their expected completion time are guaranteed a minimum of full domestic tuition plus $10,000 per year.
+Students in the course-based M.Sc. are not funded.

 Information about the tuition and ancillary fees charged to both domestic and international students can be found on the Registrar's website.
 Tuition is charged by term, and there are three terms of four months apiece in the graduate year.

-The Department currently strives to ensure that all regular graduate students receive a minimum salary of no less than the total cost of tuition plus an additional $12,000 per year, typically composed of monies paid for work as a Teaching Assistant (TA), supplemented by Western Graduate Research Scholarships and funds from the supervisor's research funds.
+The Department currently strives to ensure that all regular graduate students receive a minimum salary typically composed of monies paid for work as a Teaching Assistant (TA), supplemented by Western Graduate Research Scholarships and funds from the supervisor's research funds.
 A full-year TA (two terms) is worth $9,100 plus the one-time top-ups negotiated by PSAC Local 610.

-All qualifying international students are paid a fee differential to offset the high cost of international tuition.
-The total payable for international students is set the same as a domestic student.
+All qualifying international Ph.D. students are paid a fee differential to offset the high cost of international tuition.
+The total payable for international Ph.D. students is set the same as a domestic Ph.D. student.

-The course-based Masters in Geology or Geophysics is not funded, apart from the international fee waiver.
+The course-based Masters in Geology or Geophysics is not funded.

 Supervisors generally 'top up' TA and other funding sources to the Departmental recommended minimum annual salary, and some supervisors provide funding above this level.
 Summer support for field or laboratory expenses is generally provided through the supervisor's research grants.
 Note: All scholarship monies are taxable.